w3c/web-advertising/admetrics.md

 ### Definitions

-**Metrics Database** a database of aggregated statistics derived from **Ad Metrics Messages** and guaranteed to contain no personal data about individuals.
+**Metrics Database**.
+A database of aggregated statistics derived from **Ad Metrics Messages** and guaranteed to contain no personal data about individuals.

-**Ad Metrics Messages** data items assembled into a URL query component indicating countable events to be aggregated into a **Metrics Database**, delivered over a secure HTTP connection with no cookies or other user identifying headers.
+**Ad Metrics Messages**.
+Data items assembled into a URL query component indicating countable events to be aggregated into a **Metrics Database**, delivered over a secure HTTP connection with no cookies or other user identifying headers.

-**Metrics Server** Server{s} that receives ad metrics reporting messages from user agents, asks a **Validation Server** if they are from a properly installed browser instance, and if they are increment the appropriate counts in an aggregated **Metrics Database**.
+**Metrics Server**.
+Server{s} that receives ad metrics reporting messages from user agents, asks a **Validation Server** if they are from a properly installed browser instance, and if they are increment the appropriate counts in an aggregated **Metrics Database**.

+**Unique Browser Identification Database**.
+A Database updated by the browser provider's installation and update processes.
+It contains an entry containing the **Unique Browser ID** of every properly installed browser instance.
+If browser providers suspect that a particular string is associated with a bot or fraudulent user its entry is removed.

+**Unique Browser ID**.
+Unique string to be embedded into each properly installed browser instance.
+Its existence and/or value is never reported to external software i.e. by a Javascript API.

-**Validation Server** Server that supports an authenticated API to allow contracted **Metrics Servers** to determine if the **Ad Metrics Messages** it has received are from a properly installed user agent.
+**Validation Server**.
+Server that supports an authenticated API to allow contracted **Metrics Servers** to determine if the **Ad Metrics Messages** it has received are from a properly installed user agent, by referring to its **Unique Browser Identification Database**.

 ### Browser based ad metrics gathering